This site uses cookies

 What Font is Fedex

-These fonts, combined with precise adjustments, make the logo timeless and versatile.
 The hidden arrow and bold typography work together to create a design that’s simple yet powerful.

 Why the FedEx Logo Works

-The FedEx logo is a testament to the power of minimalist design
+The FedEx logo is a testament to the power of minimalist design.

 Its success lies in: